-There are many reasons for abandoning a piece of content, and just deleting it all together.
-These reasons can be: it’s an old event; old news topic that is irrelevant; or maybe your views or the information about the topic is no longer correct.
+There are many reasons for abandoning a piece of content and just deleting it together.
+These reasons can be: it’s an old event, an old news topic that is irrelevant, or maybe your views or the information about the topic is no longer correct.

 Quick note: If you delete a piece of content, make sure you 301 redirect the old URL to a similar article or to the category of that article.

 How to do a ROT Analysis

 A ROT analysis starts by defining the goals and criteria for your content analysis and what you’ll define as trivial.
 Will the audit criteria be based on traffic, sales, brand value, social shares, etc.?

 - If your website is built to drive advertising dollars, you’ll probably want to set the primary criteria based on traffic and page views and the secondary criteria on social shares.